 The Institute for Global/Local Action & Study (IGLAS) prepares Pitzer students to become “engaged, socially responsible citizens of the world” by infusing global/local issues in a robust, sequential curriculum that cultivates intercultural literacy and engaged learning throughout students’ academic careers.
 IGLAS includes the Office of Graduate Fellowships.

 The Ruth and Lee Munroe Center for Social Inquiry at Pitzer College promotes interdisciplinary research and public discussion of important issues concerning society, cultures and public policy.
 Each year the Center sponsors a themed series of events, including lectures, seminars, panel discussions, exhibitions, screenings, and performances.
 Students can apply to be Fellows of the Center for each spring semester.

 Robert Redford Conservancy for Southern California Sustainability

-Located in 131 Mead Hall, just across from the fountain, the Pitzer Writing Center offers Pitzer students free individual conferences with experienced writers trained to consult on assignments in any discipline at any stage of the writing process, from brainstorming ideas to polishing a final draft.
+Located in 131 Mead Hall, the Pitzer Writing Center offers Pitzer students free individual conferences with experienced writers trained to consult on assignments in any discipline at any stage of the writing process, from brainstorming ideas to polishing a final draft.
 The Writing Center is one of Pitzer’s most popular academic resources.
 If you are a Pitzer student, we encourage you to schedule a session.
 Regular 50-minute appointments, two-hour appointments for thesis writers, and special consultations for international students are available.
 Please visit the Writing Center’s website for more information.